John D. Monahan, Deputy Administrator, Assistant Administrator

 Average number of full-time employees - 13

-Administrator 1, Assistant Administrator 1, Fiscal Administrative Officer 1, Veterans Aid Investigator 5, Secretary II 1, Secretary l 2, Office Assistant 1, Financial Clerk 1.
+Organizational structure - Administrator 1, Assistant Administrator 1, Fiscal Administrative Officer 1, Veterans Aid Investigator 5, Secretary II 1, Secretary I 2, Office Assistant 1, Financial Clerk 1.

-On June 30, 2004, the Soldiers’, Sailors’ and Marines’ Fund completed its 85th year of providing assistance to needy Connecticut war veterans and their dependents.
-Total award payments this year amounted to $1,825,254.
-This is a decrease of $18,273 over the previous years awards.
+On June 30, 2005, the Soldiers’, Sailors’ and Marines’ Fund completed its 87th year of providing assistance to needy Connecticut war veterans and their dependents.
+Total award payments this year amount to $1,778,165.
+This is an increase of $39,536 over the previous year’s awards.

 The earnings of the Trust fund are the only funds available to carry out the stated purposes of Section 27-140, and this necessarily imposes limitations as to the sum and scope of aid.
 Approved aid is in set amounts over temporary periods, within approved standards, as is reasonably necessary to permit the applicant, the local community, or state or federal agencies to provide or develop resources necessary to address the full extent of the need.

-Policy, procedures and standards of eligibility are adopted by the State Fund Commission and the Trustee of the Fund.
+The State Fund Commission and the Trustee of the Fund adopt policy, procedures and standards of eligibility.
 These regulations are provided to every town and city clerk and are also provided to local Fund Representatives throughout the state.

-Payments for inpatient hospital care; emergency room and other medical expenses were $484,217.
-Emergent authorizations for fuel, utilities, mortgage interest, rental, food and clothing amounted to $816,010.
-Burial expenses amounted to $66,512.
-In addition, $223,452 was provided to the Department of Veterans’ Affairs for the purpose of providing headstone placement.
-In addition, $268,036 was appropriated to fund burial details by the Military Department.
+Of the $1,778,165 awarded to needy veterans, payments for inpatient hospital care, emergency room and other medical expenses were $428,615.
+Emergent authorizations for fuel, utilities, mortgage interest, rental, food and clothing amounted to $930,770.09.
+Burial expenses amounted to $70,420.
+In addition, $41,851 was approved to purchase eyeglasses, hearing aids, special shoes, etc. We provided $595 in miscellaneous assistance.

 The Fund will continue to offer financial assistance, counseling, referrals and guidance to a large number of veterans and their dependents, relative to the development of other and more permanent sources such as: Social Security Benefits; Veterans Administration Compensation and pension; Aid to Dependent Children; Women, Infants and Children; Title XIX; Workers Compensation; Connecticut Assigned Claims, Husky Insurance and other potential resources of income or assistance.
 When appropriate, referrals for participation in ConnPACE prescription program and Husky Insurance for children were made.